ibm-cloud-docs/activity-tracker/events_opt-in.md

 # Enabling Activity Tracker events
 {: #events_opt-in}

-In {{site.data.keyword.at_full_notm}}, you can differentiate events by scope as global or location-based events, and by operational impact as management or data events.
+In {{site.data.keyword.at_full_notm}} (AT), events are collected automatically for most enabled-AT services.
+However, some services might require an upgrade of the service plan, a configuration setting, or both, for you to be able to collect and analyze them.
 {:shortdesc}

-## Analyzing events
-{: #event_types_analyze}

-You might need to configure your service, upgrade your plan, or both to be able to collect Activity Tracker events.

 The following table lists the services that require additional steps for you to be able to monitor the events that they generate: